Sword Art Online: Publication

 After Kawahara's request for Sword Art Online to be published was approved, he started working with illustrator abec on the light novel series.
-The first volume was published in print on April 10, 2009, and 28 volumes have been published as of June 7, 2024.
+The first volume was published in print on April 10, 2009, and 29 volumes have been published as of April 10, 2026.
 The first eight volumes of the light novel series told the story arcs for Sword Art Online, Alfheim Online, and Gun Gale Online.
 The Alicization story arc was covered by volumes 9 through 18, while volumes 19 and 20 told a side story called Moon Cradle.
 Kawahara plans on writing "one more big arc" called Unital Ring that will go back to the real world, and it is the first arc not based on the original web novel.
 The Unital Ring story arc began in volume 21, which was released in Japan on December 7, 2018.

 Kawahara also writes the Sword Art Online: Progressive series, which covers Kirito's adventures on the first few floors of Aincrad.
 The first volume of Progressive was released on October 10, 2012, and nine volumes have been released as of March 7, 2025.
-The first volume of a light novel series based on Sword Art Online titled Sword Art Online Alternative Gun Gale Online, written by Keiichi Sigsawa with illustrations by Kouhaku Kuroboshi, was published by ASCII Media Works on December 10, 2014.
+The first volume of a light novel series based on Sword Art Online titled Sword Art Online Alternative: Gun Gale Online, written by Keiichi Sigsawa with illustrations by Kouhaku Kuroboshi, was published by ASCII Media Works on December 10, 2014.
 An original 100-page prequel novel to Sword Art Online the Movie: Ordinal Scale written by Kawahara, titled Hopeful Chant, was released to people who watched the film in Japan during March 4–10, 2017.
+Another spin-off novel, titled Sword Art Online Alternative Clover's Regret, written by Soichiro Watase, and illustrated by Ginta, was published in three volumes from November 10, 2016, to August 10, 2018.

 At their Japan Expo USA panel, Yen Press announced the rights to publish the light novels; the first volume was released on April 22, 2014.
-Yen Press later announced their license of the Sword Art Online: Progressive series, which is scheduled for release in 2015.
-The novels are also published in China, Taiwan, South Korea, Thailand and Vietnam, with future plans for publications in France, Germany, Italy, Austria, Switzerland and others.
+Yen Press later announced their license of the Sword Art Online: Progressive series, which was released in 2015.
+Yen Press also published Sword Art Online Alternative Clover's Regret in English.

-There are a number of dōjinshi (fan works) written by Kawahara under the pseudonym Fumio Kunori, titled Sword Art Online Material Edition (ソードアート・オンライン・マテリアル・エディション).
+There are a number of doujinshi (fan works) written by Kawahara under the pseudonym Fumio Kunori, titled Sword Art Online Material Edition (ソードアート・オンライン・マテリアル・エディション).
 An 80-page assemblage of some of the Material Edition volumes was published on February 13, 2011; another, Material Edition: Remix, was published on September 6, 2019.
 The latest release is Material Edition volume 29 on May 12, 2019.
-The author has also created some other dōjinshi including Lisbeth Edition, Silica Edition and Pina Edition under cooperation with Kurusu Tatsuya from ponz.info.
-It is reported that these dōjinshi gain traction from the involvement of the original author in its creation process, as well as from supplying more details on characters from the original work.
+The author has also created some other doujinshi, including Lisbeth Edition, Silica Edition and Pina Edition under cooperation with Kurusu Tatsuya from ponz.info.
+It has been reported that these doujinshi gained traction from the involvement of the original author in its creation process, as well as from supplying more details on characters from the original work.